commonhaus/foundation/templates/README.md

 - `CODE_OF_CONDUCT.md`[^1]: Projects must define a Code of Conduct.
 They can use the foundation's [Code of Conduct policy][coc_policy], or define their own.
 See [CODE_OF_CONDUCT.md][COC] and the [Project CODE_OF_CONDUCT.md template][COC_TPL] for examples.
 - `GOVERNANCE.md`[^1]: Projects must explain how decisions are made.
 See [Governance][GOV] and the [Project GOVERNANCE.md template][GOV_TPL] for examples.
 - `CONTRIBUTING.md`[^1]: Projects must explain how to make contributions.
 This file must include references to [required contributor agreements](#contributor-agreements).
 See [CONTRIBUTING.md][CONTRIB] for an example, or [Wrangling Web Contributions: How to Build a CONTRIBUTING.md][mozilla] for other ideas.
+- `SECURITY.md`[^1]: Projects should define how they handle security reports.
+    See the foundation’s [Security Policy][SEC] and the [Project SECURITY.md template][SEC_TPL] for examples.
+    Projects are encouraged to state any specific maintainer expectations, such as:
+        - Whether they accept embargoed reports, and under what conditions
+        - Expected response times (e.g., acknowledgement, assessment, patching)
+        - Scope of issues considered (e.g., critical only vs. all severities)
+        - Any limits (e.g., older releases not patched, CVEs not guaranteed)

+    This makes the GitHub “Security” link in the repo sidebar useful to reporters and sets clear expectations for maintainers and users.

 [^1]: This file can also be defined in the `.github` repository of an organization.
 Other file extensions and markup syntax is fine (.adoc, .txt, .rst) provided the source is human readable.